-You should always think about risks.
-Case in point, we've spotted 2 warning signs for United Parcel Service you should be aware of.
+If you want to look further into United Parcel Service, it's worth knowing the risks this business faces.
+Case in point: We've spotted 2 warning signs for United Parcel Service you should be aware of.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email email@example.com.